robertcedwards/juice-docs/docs/user/configuration.md

 #### Redemption rate

 At 100%, redemptions are 1:1 — somebody redeeming 10% of all project tokens will receive 10% of the overflow.
 At 0%, no redemptions happen.
-Anywhere else, redemptions take place along a bonding curve, meaning earlier redeemers will get less ETH in return, and later redeemers will get more.
+Anywhere else, redemptions take place along a bonding curve, meaning earlier redeemers will get less ETH per token redeemed, and later redeemers will get more.

-The lower this rate is, the less incentive there is to redeem tokens.
+The lower this rate is, the less of an incentive there is to redeem tokens before others.

 #### Token minting